wolfSSL/wolfssl/README.md

 - `make sbom` for Linux server / Debian / RPM / Yocto / FIPS-Ready
   builds that already use `./configure && make`.

-Both produce SPDX 2.3 + CycloneDX 1.6 JSON validated against NTIA minimum elements.
+Both produce SPDX 2.3 + CycloneDX 1.6 JSON intended to satisfy the NTIA minimum elements.
+The `make sbom` path additionally runs SPDX-spec validation via `pyspdxtools` and gates the build on it;
+the standalone path validates only on demand (see `doc/SBOM.md` § 1.3).
+Neither path runs an NTIA-minimum-elements checker by default.
 See `doc/SBOM.md` for per-toolchain recipes and the full flag reference.

 ## OmniBOR / Bomsh